oimodeler/oimodeler/docs/source/getting_started.rst

     pathData=os.path.join(path,os.pardir,"examples","testData","ASPRO_MATISSE2")
     files=[os.path.abspath(os.path.join(pathData,fi)) for fi in os.listdir(pathData)]

-If the path is corretly set ``files`` should be a list of the path to the three oifits files.
+If the ``pathData`` is corretly set ``files`` should be a list of the path to the three oifits files.

 Let's create a simple binary model with one resolved component.
+It will be build using two components:

+    - an point source created with the **oimPt** class
+    - a uniform disk create with  the **oimUD** class

-It consist on two components: an point source (oimPt) and a uniform disk (oimUD).
-The oimPt has only three parameters, its coordinates x and y (in mas by default) and it flux (f).
+The point source **oimPt** has only three parameters, its coordinates x and y (in mas by default) and it flux (f).
 Note that all components parameters are instances of the oimParam class.
-The second component, the uniform disk has four parameters: x, y, f, and the disk diameter (d) which is alos in mas by default.
-If parameters are not set explicitely when the component are created they are set to their defazult value (e.g. 0 for x and y, and 1 for f).
+The uniform disk **oimUD** has four parameters: x, y, f, and the disk diameter d which is given in mas by default.
+If parameters are not set explicitly when the component is created they are set to their default value (e.g. 0 for x, y, and d and 1 for f).

 .. code-block:: python

     ud=oim.oimUD(d=3,f=0.5,x=5,y=-5)
     pt=oim.oimPt(f=1)

-We can print the description of the component easily
+We can print the description of the component easily:

 .. code-block:: python